krizkontrolz/Home-Assistant-nextion_handler/README.md

 (Equivalent to long form of ```setb ST.bDSH.val binary_sensor.dishes_washed```.)

-  Set the Nextion variable ```ST.bDSH.val``` to the state of the HA entity with the alias ```ST.bDSH``` (see the ALIAS example below for more detail).
+  Set the Nextion variable ```ST.bDSH.val``` to the state of the HA entity with the alias ```ST.bDSH``` (see the _ALIAS example_ below for more detail).

 ---

 </details>

 ### ACTION COMMAND LIST
-ACTION commands are assigned to the ```HA_ACT``` string in Nextion Editor 'events' tabs.
-They configure what commands are sent to Home Assistant when events, such as button clicks, are triggered on the Nextion.
+You assign ACTION commands to the ```HA_ACT``` string in your Nextion Editor 'events'.
+You use them to configure what commands are sent to Home Assistant when events, such as button clicks, are triggered on the Nextion.

 *  ```tgl E``` (toggle ```E```)